Arindam430/Hospitality_Analysis_PowerBI/README.md

 - Occupancy rates fluctuate across hotels, which is normal, but room rates have remained constant.
 Implementing dynamic pricing could significantly boost revenue.
 - Mumbai generates the highest revenue (669M), followed by Bangalore, Hyderabad, and Delhi.
 - Mumbai shows both the highest and lowest occupancy rates among hotels.
-- AtliQ Exotica outperforms other properties with 320 million revenue, 3.62 rating, 57% occupancy, and 24.4% cancellation rate.
+- AtliQ Exotica outperforms other properties with 316 million revenue, 3.62 rating, 57% occupancy, and 24.4% cancellation rate.
 - Ratings greatly impact online channel performance.
 For instance, across all the cities, AtliQ Seasons has the lowest occupancy% at 44.57% due to its poor average rating (2.3).
-- AtliQ Bay boasts the highest occupancy at 66%.
+- AtliQ Blu boasts the highest occupancy in Mumbai at 66.19%.
 - Week 24 recorded the highest revenue at 139.6 million.
 - Delhi leads in both occupancy and ratings, followed by Hyderabad, Mumbai, and Bangalore.
 - AtliQ lost approximately 298 million due to cancellations.
 - Elite rooms have the most bookings but also the highest cancellation rate.
-- Regular content updates across all channels are essential to meet customer expectations and prevent cancellations.
+- When customers find the hotel doesn't meet their expectations—due to outdated photos, inaccurate online content, or poor pre-check-in service—they often cancel upon arrival.
+Regularly updating content across all channels can help prevent cancellations and improve ratings.

 ---